BRutan/Cpp/README.md

 -Options: Contains classes describing financial options (European, American), Monte Carlo simulation and exceptions detailing misuse.
 Also contains COM object usage to output behavior of these clsases based upon inputs to Microsoft Excel spreadsheets.
 Example programs contained in Example folder with compilation instructions.

 -Symboliq: Work in progress.
-Project aims to convert strings into polynomial objects that can have arithmetic, calculus,
+Project aims to convert strings into polynomial objects that enable arithmetic, calculus, and graphing.

 ----------------------------------------------------------------------------------------------------------------------------------

-Each header and source file contained herein provide further details.
+Each header and source file contained herein provides further details.